 - a blanket.

-Step 6—Keep bystanders safe
+Step 6—keep bystanders safe

 Rebounding straps are deadly.
 People have died from being struck by rebounding straps.
 Have any bystanders move away from the vehicles to a distance of at least 1.5 times the length of the unstretched strap.

-Step 7—Educate yourself
+Step 7—educate yourself

-If you are likely to use recovery straps, sign up for a four-wheel-drive training course.
+If you are likely to use recovery straps, sign up for a 4-wheel-drive training course.
 Most nationally recognised courses will give you instructions about using recovery straps.
 Check with the course provider before you sign up.